 This study carried out a follow-up of the children until they were seven years old and revealed that they were twice as likely to be obese compared to children whose mothers had gestational diabetes but did not drink diet soda during pregnancy.

-Consuming soft drinks in pregnancy can lead to childhood obesity
+Consuming soft drinks during pregnancy can lead to childhood obesity

-Dr Meghan Azad, lead author of the research paper, stated, “We provide human evidence that artificial sweetener consumption during pregnancy may increase the risk of early childhood obesity.”
+Dr. Meghan Azad, the lead author of the research paper, stated, “We provide human evidence that artificial sweetener consumption during pregnancy may increase the risk of early childhood obesity.”
 This is particularly important “given the current epidemic of childhood obesity and the widespread consumption of artificial sweeteners.”

 Drinking artificially sweetened drinks during pregnancy can result in obesity-related conditions